 Motorhomes & Campers

-Being motor vehicles, motorhomes and campers are fortunately assigned their own registration numbers by the Driver & Vehicle Licencing Agency (DVLA) that can easily be checked.
+Being motor vehicles, motorhomes and campers are assigned their own registration numbers by the Driver & Vehicle Licencing Agency (DVLA) that can easily be checked.
 Unlike caravans, these should not be altered or changed but are still simple for a thief to remove or swap.
 Most routine police checks are of the displayed registration number not the van itself.

 As we have explained above, caravans, motorhomes and campers all rely on a removable number plate for identification.
 Indeed this is what the police will routinely check but it will rarely identify a stolen van.

-Fortunately, all vans have a unique VIN or Chassis number that’s not so easily obscured, but unfortunately, it’s not all that visible.
+Fortunately, all vans have a unique manufacturers VIN or Chassis number that’s not so easily obscured, but unfortunately, it’s not all that visible either.
 To check a VIN or chassis number the police will need to stop and examine the van, not something they would typically do without good reason.
 With 555,000 vans on the road, they’re certainly not going to stop and check every similar van they see on the off chance they find yours!

 Even if the police do access your VIN, checking it can be problematic.
 DVLA will provide them with details for motorhomes and campers but they don’t keep records for caravans.
 Members of the public cannot check any of them!

 In A Nutshell

 Checking the displayed number plate is totally unreliable and in the case of caravans, it does not even relate to the van.
 The more reliable VIN or Chassis number is impossible to see on a mobile vehicle or from a distance and is unlikely to be checked.
 The vans themselves are all very similar in appearance, even to those of us in the know.
 Is it really any wonder that so few stolen vans are recovered?